apache/predictionio/examples/src/main/java/recommendations/tutorial4-multialgo.md

 }
 ```

-Similar to the earlier example, we need to write a manifest of the engine, and register it with Prediction.IO.
+Similar to the earlier example, we need to write a manifest of the engine, and
+register it with PredictionIO.
 Manifest:
 ```json
 {
   "id": "io.prediction.engines.java.recommendations.tutorial4.EngineFactory",